Louisiana Tech Bulldogs football: Louisiana

 Louisiana Tech and Louisiana first played in 1910, and continued to play off and on until the series became a near-yearly contest from 1924 to 2000.
 The two have been conference foes for much of their history, sharing time in the Southern Intercollegiate Athletic Association, Louisiana Intercollegiate Conference, Gulf States Conference, and Southland Conference.
 In 2000, following Tech's move to the WAC and Louisiana's move to the Sun Belt, the yearly contest ended, with other games happening in 2003, 2004, 2014, and 2015.
-A home-and-home series is currently scheduled in 2026 and 2029, although the rivalry will likely resume yearly when Tech moves to the Sun Belt Conference no later than 2027.
+However, the rivalry will resume yearly with Tech's 2026 move to the Sun Belt.
 Louisiana Tech currently leads the series 48–33–6 through the 2015 season.

 Louisiana–Monroe

-Louisiana Tech and Louisiana-Monroe first played in 1953 and played each season until 1991, with 4 additional meetings until 2000.
-The rivalry began as a conference game, when Louisiana-Monroe, then known as Northeast Louisiana State College, moved to the Gulf States Conference.
+Louisiana Tech and Louisiana–Monroe first played in 1953 and played each season until 1991, with 4 additional meetings until 2000.
+The rivalry began as a conference game, when Louisiana–Monroe, then known as Northeast Louisiana State College, moved to the Gulf States Conference.
 When the conference dissolved at the end of the 1970 season, the two teams continued to meet yearly out of conference.
 The game briefly again became a conference matchup in 1982 following Northeast Louisiana's move to the Southland Conference, before becoming out of conference once again when Louisiana Tech left the conference following the 1986 season.
 Despite the two schools being locating just 35 miles apart, the Bulldogs and Warhawks have not played each other since 2000, with Tech winning 42–19 in Monroe.
 A potential bowl matchup in 2012 between the two almost happened in the Independence Bowl, though Louisiana Tech turned down the offer in an attempt to receive a more prestigious bid.
 Another potential matchup almost happened in 2020 but was cancelled due to COVID-19 concerns within the Warhawk program.
-On March 29, 2023, a home-and-home series was announced, with the two schools playing at Louisiana Tech in 2030 and at Louisiana-Monroe in 2031.
-However, the rivalry will likely resume yearly when Tech moves to the Sun Belt Conference no later than 2027.
+On March 29, 2023, a home-and-home series was announced, with the two schools playing at Louisiana Tech in 2030 and at Louisiana–Monroe in 2031.
+However, the rivalry will resume yearly with Tech's move to the Sun Belt Conference in 2026.
 Louisiana Tech currently leads the series 29–13 through the 2000 season.

 Northwestern State

 Louisiana Tech and Northwestern State first played in 1907 and were annual opponents for most of the 20th century.
 In addition to sharing multiple conferences for long stretches of time, the rivalry was played in Shreveport during the Louisiana State Fair from 1946 to 1987.
-With Tech transitioning to Division 1-A in 1989 the State Fair game was halted, and the two programs have rarely met since.
-Louisiana Tech won the latest meeting 51–21 in 2023, and no future matchups have been scheduled.
-Louisiana Tech currently leads the series 55–20–5 through the 2023 season.
+With Tech transitioning to Division I-A in 1989 the State Fair game was halted, and the two programs have rarely met since.
+Louisiana Tech won the latest meeting 80-6 in 2026.
+Louisiana Tech currently leads the series 50-17-5 through the 2026 season.